natballa/sql-toolkit/README.md

  ├── examples.sql
  ├── README.md
 ```
+---

 ## 🌐 About

-This repository is part of a small project of structured SQL toolkits
+This repository is part of my project of structured SQL toolkits
-I built for everyday analytics and database maintenance tasks.
+for everyday analytics, monitoring, and database maintenance tasks.

 Feel free to:
 - ⭐ **Star the repo** if you find it useful
 - 📝 **Share suggestions or ideas** for new queries
-- 📦 **Check the full SQL packs here:** [ballanata.gumroad.com](https://ballanata.gumroad.com)
+- 📦 **Explore full SQL packs here:** [ballanata.gumroad.com](https://ballanata.gumroad.com)

+---

+### 📬 Connect
+If you want to discuss SQL scripts, automation, or database tools —
+you can reach me on **[LinkedIn](https://linkedin.com)** or comment in the repo.